dafny-lang/dafny/docs/HowToFAQ/FAQLambdaSpecifications.md

 }
 ```

-and the reads problem by an appropriate `reads` clause:
+and the reads complaint by a `reads` clause that states what objects will be read.
+In this case, it is the objects `cs[i]` that have their `p` field read.
+If the element type of `cs` were a value type instead of a reference type, this
+`reads` clause would be unnneccessary.

 ```dafny
 class C {